Kenya: New Directive for Chinese Travellers Entering Kenya

 So far, data from the Ministry of Health, Kenya through its surveillance system, has been able to pick seven suspected cases who have all tested negative.

-The Health Cabinet Secretary, Sicily Kariuki said that the government has the necessary capacity for in-country testing adding that a total of 99,706 travellers have been screened across various points of entry as at Monday this week.
+The Health Cabinet Secretary, Sicily Kariuki, said the Kenyan government has the capacity for in-country testing, adding that 99,706 travellers have been screened across various points of entry as at Monday this week.

 "Ongoing mandatory screening in all points of entry including Mombasa sea port to minimise the risk of importation of the virus from affected countries," she said